 In a breast exam, the doctor will check your breasts for lumps or abnormalities, usually with their fingers.
 In a Pap smear, cells from your cervix are scraped off by a special brush and are then sent to the lab to check for any issues.

 Finally, in a pelvic examination, you will be asked to lie on the table and place your feet in stirrups, while the doctor examines your vagina, cervix, womb, and ovaries.
 You will likely only have this exam if you are sexually active, or are experiencing symptoms of any related medical problems.

 Routine or Annual Check-ups

 After your first appointment, it’s important to have routine check-ups to ensure you are in your best sexual and reproductive health.
-Most gynecologists recommend annual check-ups, and these usually involve typical exams, as well as counseling and advice.
+Most gynaecologists recommend annual check-ups, and these usually involve typical exams, as well as counselling and advice.